ieee-vgtc/ieeevis.org/year/2017/info/call-participation/workshops.md

 ---

-We solicit half-day workshops related to all areas of visualization including information visualization, scientific visualization, and visual analytics.
+We solicit half-day workshops related to all areas of visualization including visual analytics, information visualization, and scientific visualization.
 The workshops venue at IEEE VIS provides an informal setting for participants to discuss advanced technical topics in visualization, involve experts in the field, disseminate work in progress, and promote new ideas.